HaschekSolutions/pictshare/rtfm/CONFIG.md

 |FTP_PASS                 | string      | FTP Password |
 |FTP_BASEDIR              | string      | Base path where files will be stored.
 Must end with / eg `/web/pictshare/` |
 |FTP_PASSIVEMODE          | bool        | Wether to use passive mode or not.
 If you have troubles with uploading, switch this setting maybe |

+# FFMPEG Worker

+For faster video en/transcoding there is a php script called `/tools/ffmpeg_worker.php` which is a CLI application looping every second, checking the REDIS Queue for encoding tasks.

+This way the rendering queue is detached from php-fpm since PHP can't have threaded workloads and it will make sure a encoding task like resizing of a video won't block the rest of the site from functioning.

+For the FFMPEG Worker to be enabled, the config option `REDIS_SERVER` must be set to the IP Address of a redis server.